Kaila Methven

-Kaila Methven (born 1994) is an American fashion and lingerie designer.
+Kaila Methven (born c.
+1992) is an American fashion and lingerie designer.

 Life and career

 Kaila was born in Santa Monica, California.
 She lived with her mother Lisa Methven, until her mother's death.
 Later she moved to Paris to live with her father.
 She trained in art of design at the ESMOD and earned her master's degree from the IFA Paris.
 Later, She did her MBA in Luxury Brand Management at the Polimoda.